xrdocs/automation/_tutorials/2021-08-23-using-cisco-wae-to-retrieve-real-time-network-model-from-crosswork-optimization-engine.md

 ```

-The output of the curl command then needs to be
+The output of the curl command needs to be saved to file, parsed and decoded.

 ## WAN Automation Engine

+Once the plan file has been decoded, WAE Design Client may be used to open the network model.
+Simulations can be performed on the plan file as though the file was retrieved from a WAE Automation Server.

 ![WAE Design Client UI]({{site.baseurl}}/images/screenshot 2021-08-23 14.42.45.png)